johnhayn-es/johnhayn-es/index.md

 * **Led the design** and **teams of designers and product folk** for start-ups and larger corporate businesses

 ### Recently...
-At the start of 2023 my team and I were faced with the task of [improving a newly-launched Timesheets product](1).
+At the start of 2023 my team and I were faced with the task of [launching and iterating a Timesheets product](1).

 I implemented a [new product discovery process](2) to document our users jobs-to-be-done in a relational research system.
 We conducted numerous [on-site research sessions](3) and built a very clear picture of the problem-space and used this same framework to [analyse which roadmap items would be most impactful](4).
 This enabled us to design multiple impactful new features for our [Timesheets product](1), as well as turn around an initial (and very well received) designs for a [novel Digital Payroll service](5) in less than 3 weeks.